 Nearly 1 billion people lack access to adequate and affordable energy, particularly in developing countries.
 As such, Sustainable Energy for All (SE4ALL) by 2030 is a goal that could improve the lives of many people.
 However, electrifying such a large population sustainably is a challenge.
 Nearly 60% of emission comes from energy.
 So the world faces a dual imperative: to electrify everybody whilst decreasing emissions.

-Off-grid renewable energy services, especially mini-grids, have the potential to uplift the quality of life and increase economic opportunities for rural communities where the access problem is increasingly concentrated.
-There are many factors involved in making mini-grids achieve long-term sustainability such as cost-effective planning, regulatory frameworks for tariff plans, design tailored to the community needs, the optimum configuration of the generation system, timely operations and maintenance, etc.
+Off-grid renewable energy services, especially mini-grids, have the potential to improve the quality of life and increase economic opportunities.
+This is especially true for rural communities, where access to electricity is most concentrated.
+There are many factors involved in making mini-grids achieve long-term sustainability.
+These included: cost-effective planning, regulatory frameworks for tariff plans, design tailored to the community needs, the optimum configuration of the generation system, timely operations and maintenance.

-In this project, first, we are modelling mini-grid planning, operations, and maintenance from the demand-side approach.
-We focus on a bottom-up method to estimate the energy demand from the community, and how energy demand evolves over time.
+In this project we will first model mini-grid planning, operations, and maintenance from the demand-side approach.
+We will focus on a bottom-up method to estimate the energy demand from the community, and how this demand evolves over time.

 My twitter handle is @reenasayani and you can connect with me on LinkedIn.